To learn more about the National Stop the Bleed®

 ” campaign.
 The focus of this campaign is to provide bystanders with the tools and knowledge to stop life threatening bleeding.

-Campaign as a regional initiative.
+Campaign beginning in 2016 as a regional initiative.
 Tourniquets have been purchased and distributed to law enforcement officers and will also be placed in strategic locations around the region where the public gathers.
 Each county in the region that houses a local healthcare preparedness coalition will be conducting Stop the Bleed®

 training sessions for the public.
 Much like the CPR classes that target the lay person training, Stop the Bleed®